oesolberg/MelcloudClimate/README.md

 after **Password=** replace **InsertPassword** with your password

-You might have to restart the plugin again (go to HomeSeer->Plugins->Manage and turn of then on again the switch for MelcloudClimate).
+You might have to restart the plugin again (go to HomeSeer->Plugins->Manage and turn off then on again the switch for MelcloudClimate).